RayMarquina/dbt_project/CONTRIBUTING.md

 | [stale](https://github.com/fishtown-analytics/dbt/labels/stale) | This is an old issue which has not recently been updated.
 Stale issues will periodically be closed by dbt maintainers, but they can be re-opened if the discussion is restarted. |
 | [wontfix](https://github.com/fishtown-analytics/dbt/labels/wontfix) | This issue does not require a code change in the dbt repository, or the maintainers are unwilling/unable to merge a Pull Request which implements the behavior described in the issue. |

-### Signing the CLA

-All contributors to dbt must sign the [Contributor License Agreement](https://docs.getdbt.com/docs/contributor-license-agreements) to have their Pull Request merged into the dbt codebase.
-If you are unable to sign the CLA, then the dbt maintainers will unfortunately be unable to merge your Pull Request.

 ## Getting the code